California Food Log

 The fun thing about California is that you can also find lots of Asian supermarkets, Bubble Tea shops, and Daiso Japan stores around most areas.
 I had never tried strawberry flavoured Pocky before and they were pretty good, but the raspberry flavour I tried in Beijing was definitely better.
 Another thing I missed about not being in Beijing anymore was the Bubble Tea.
-I got a really sweet honey-flavoured milk tea.
+I chose a really sweet honey-flavoured milk tea.
 One thing about Bubble Tea and those delicious tapioca balls (boba): it fills you up like crazy!
 My stomach was completely full for hours and hours.

 Cooling Down: Froyo and Jamba Juice

 Luckily, fall season had already started in California and it wasn’t scorching hot.
 The weather in Palm Springs and the rest of the Coachella desert was still pretty warm, so I decided to try frozen yogurt (froyo) for the first time.
-I went a little crazy and added gummy bears, white chocolate sprinkles, and chocolate chip cookie chunks.
+Truthfully, I went a little crazy and added gummy bears, white chocolate sprinkles, and chocolate chip cookie chunks.
 I wasn’t used to paying according to the weight, so I put way too much in my cup.
 I also tried some iced Jamba Juice after my dad and I walked across the Escondido Pedestrian Bridge.
 The smoothies can get a bit pricey, but mine definitely tasted delicious.

 Thrifty Ice Cream in Santa Barbara